wahibhaq/wahibhaq.github.io/_posts/2018-08-27-transferwise-remittance-legitimacy.md

 It proved that theory #2 was correct!
 So what I can conclude is that Transferwise keep pre-deposited money in local partner's bank account and use that channel to pay recipients.
 If their funds go low in that account then Transferwise will buy more local currency to fill it and most probably GBP curreny will be used for exchange.

-**Transferwise remittance transactions probably don't directly result in bringing foreign currency across borders but indirectly it still contributes to it. when a banking entity in Pakistan becomes a part of whole chain of processes, it contributes to overall economy.**
+**Transferwise remittance transactions probably don't directly result in bringing foreign currency across borders but indirectly it still contributes to it.
+When a banking entity in Pakistan becomes a part of whole chain of processes, it contributes to overall economy.**

 > **Verdict: It's a win-win situation for us.
 Keep using Transferwise!**